-1st Athlete to 2nd Athlete to Heat # start ! start
+Heat # 1st Athlete to start 2nd Athlete to start 1 2 1

 In all heats with only one athlete, this athlete advances automatically to the next round.
 In this case, the athlete may choose to run alone or to skip the heat (e.g. with 9 athletes in the finals start list only rank 8 and 9 run a heat, all others advance automatically to the next round).